 "I was just doing my job man.
 I was just doing my job and actually came across somebody who needed help."

-At 1:30 am on Monday morning an AMBER Alert went out in southern Louisiana about a missing 10-year-old girl from New Iberia.
+At 1:30 am on a Monday morning in February 2021, an AMBER Alert went out in southern Louisiana about a missing 10-year-old girl from New Iberia.
 It was believed she had been kidnapped and driven away in a 2012 silver Nissan Altima.

 A few hours later at 7 am, Dion Merrick and Brandon Antoine, sanitation workers for Pelican Waste, were on their daily route when they noticed a vehicle that fit the description in the alert.